Two seriously hurt after motorbike crash

 Two people hurt after Wrexham crash involving motorbike

-Two people are in hospital with serious life threatening injuries after a crash involving a motorbike in Wrexham.
+Two people are in hospital with serious life threatening injuries after a crash involving a motorbike near Wrexham.

 The rider and pillion passenger were hurt after the Kawasaki motorcycle they were riding in crashed with a Triumph TR7 car travelling the other way.

-The accident happened between Holt Road and Wrexham Industrial Estate on the B5130 at about 16:00 BST on Monday.
+The accident happened between Holt and Wrexham Industrial Estate on the B5130 at about 16:00 BST on Monday.

 North Wales Police is appealing for witnesses or dashcam footage to help with its investigation.